Evidence of Energy Injection in the Short and Distant GRB 250221A in a High Density Environment: Observations

 \subsection{Data Analysis and Photometry}

 The afterglow of GRB~250221A is projected close to two galaxies (see Section~\ref{sec:environment}).
-Therefore, we performed image subtraction using the Saccadic Fast Fourier Transform \texttt{(SFFT)} \citep{sfft} software using as templates the third epoch of observations with FORS2 for $r$ and archival images from Pan-STARRS DR1 \citep{Magnier2020} for $g$ and $i$.
+Therefore, we performed image subtraction using the Saccadic Fast Fourier Transform \texttt{(SFFT)} \citep{sfft} software using as templates the third epoch of observations with FORS2 for $r$ and archival images from Pan-STARRS DR1 \citep{Magnier2020} for $g$ and $i$ (See Figure~\ref{fig:field}, panel c).

 The PSF photometry was performed using a custom pipeline and the calibration including \texttt{SExtractor} \citep{Bertin1996}.
 To minimize systematic errors in the calibration, we calibrated all our photometry using the Pan-STARRS PS1 DR2 Catalog \citep{Magnier2020}.